jpgoldberg/python-hostname/docs/source/usage.rst

 Common signature
 ----------------

-The two classes and one function described here have a common signature:
+The class, :class:`Hostname`, and the function, :func:`is_hostname`, described here have a common signature:

   :samp:`{funcOrClass}(candidate: Any, **kwargs: bool) -> {rtype}`